rillonline/writing/kearsarge/kearsarge.md

 "I'm sorry," I said, "but I have to know.
 I need to stop this."

-"Of course you do," The Czarina said.
+"Of course you do, dear," The Czarina said.
 "I am for women taking care of themselves.
 I always had to take care of myself.
 Now let me think."

 I let her think, swallowing the last of my now cold tea.